Hendrix-CS/csci151/labs/animation.md

 ## Animation Demonstration

-1. Download the [skeleton](../code/animationdemo.zip) for the next two steps.
+1. Download the [skeleton](../code/animationdemo.zip) for this step.
 2. Unpack the code into a new IntelliJ Java project.

 In this demo, you will find a `BouncyBall` class, the Model portion of our application,